Using Version Control in Studio Pro

 The app will be downloaded from the Team Server and opened in Studio Pro.

-4 Day-to-Day Development
+Day-to-Day Development

 Let us say you have a working copy of an app on disk.
 You make changes to the app and save them.
 Saved changes are not immediately visible to others.
-The documents, folders, and modules which have been changed can be identified by looking at the status.
+The documents, folders, and modules that have been changed can be identified by looking at the status.

 You can update/pull your working copy with changes committed by others.

-4.1 Status
+Status

 Icon Meaning